Following a really cool blog post “A beginner’s guide to adding a new WASI syscall in Wasmtime”

 to be careful to properly specify the sizes (in bytes) of the input types, and so, under-the-hood,

-the runtime is expecting a function fd_write
+the runtime is expecting a function fd_write to have the signature

-here means that every type is 4 bytes aligned.
+(i32, i32, i32, i32) -> i32i32 here means that every type is 4 bytes aligned.

-OK, with this out of the way, we can finally stub out say_hello
+say_helloOK, with this out of the way, we can finally stub out say_hello function with a working replacement

-of println!
+of println!:

 unsafe fn say_hello() -> Errno {